Sanduntha/Sanduntha/README.md

 # 🌟 Sandun Tharaka Perera | Software Engineer

 Hello!
 I'm **Sandun Tharaka Perera**, a **Software Engineer** passionate about building efficient, scalable, and impactful software solutions.
-With a strong foundation in **full-stack development**, I thrive on solving complex problems and crafting intuitive user experiences.
+With a strong foundation in **Full-Stack Development**, I thrive on solving complex problems and crafting intuitive user experiences.

 ---